rcn-ee/ti-opencl/docs/sphinx-doc/source/examples/overview.rst

 edmamgr example
 =================

-This application illustrates how to use the edmamgr api to asynchronously move data around the DSP memory hierarchy from OpenCL C kernels.
+This application illustrates how to use the edmamgr API to asynchronously move data around the DSP memory hierarchy from OpenCL C kernels.
 The edmamgr.h header file in this directory enumerates the APIs available from the edmamgr package.